 Programs

 Some are short introductions.
-Some are slower and more in-depth.
-Across all of them, we try to keep the same balance: clear framing, real observation, and room for questions.
+Some are slower and more in depth.
+In all of them, we try to keep the same balance: clear framing, real looking, and enough room for questions.

 People gathered around telescopes at night